techidaily/site-discover-fantastic/source/_posts/die-besten-tools-zur-datensicherung-unter-windows-2023-schutz-und-wiederherstellung-ihres-pcs.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-videos.techidaily.com/new-building-a-robust-360-video-broadcast-framework-for-fb/"><u>[New] Building a Robust 360 Video Broadcast Framework for FB</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/new-transforming-simple-sessions-into-high-end-audacity-recordings/"><u>[New] Transforming Simple Sessions Into High-End Audacity Recordings</u></a></li>
+<li><a href="https://extra-tips.techidaily.com/updated-best-hd-cameras-for-comprehensive-social-media-broadcasts/"><u>[Updated] Best HD Cameras for Comprehensive Social Media Broadcasts</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/new-in-2024-affordable-pc-monitoring-software/"><u>[New] In 2024, Affordable PC Monitoring Software</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/updated-in-2024-asmr-gurus-recommend-best-microphones-reviewed/"><u>[Updated] In 2024, ASMR Gurus Recommend Best Microphones Reviewed</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-2024-approved-open-world-opus-top-10-similar-video-games/"><u>[Updated] 2024 Approved Open World Opus Top 10 Similar Video Games</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/updated-in-2024-expert-tips-to-ensure-seamless-and-timed-google-collaborative-sessions/"><u>[Updated] In 2024, Expert Tips to Ensure Seamless and Timed Google Collaborative Sessions</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/updated-finding-superior-hashtags-for-your-youtube-content-for-2024/"><u>[Updated] Finding Superior Hashtags for Your YouTube Content for 2024</u></a></li>
+<li><a href="https://fox-links.techidaily.com/updated-transform-your-communication-device-with-new-tunes-for-2024/"><u>[Updated] Transform Your Communication Device with New Tunes for 2024</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/anti-virus-software-an-absolute-must-or-a-luxury-unveiling-the-truth-with-yls-tech-perspectives/"><u>Anti-Virus Software: An Absolute Must or a Luxury?
-Unveiling the Truth with YL's Tech Perspectives</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/boost-your-windows-machine-mastering-memory-management-techniques-at-yl-software/"><u>Boost Your Windows Machine: Mastering Memory Management Techniques at YL Software</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/discover-all-font-selection-features-in-control-panel-explore-yl-computings-solutions/"><u>Discover All Font Selection Features in Control Panel - Explore YL Computing's Solutions</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/discovering-the-control-panel-for-audio-configuration-essential-tips-from-yl-software-experts/"><u>Discovering the Control Panel for Audio Configuration: Essential Tips From YL Software Experts</u></a></li>
-<li><a href="https://tech-renaissance.techidaily.com/do-apple-allow-deleting-built-in-iphone-apps-and-how/"><u>Do Apple Allow Deleting Built-In iPhone Apps, and How?</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/easily-access-contents-of-zip-files-with-windows-tools-tips-from-yl-computing/"><u>Easily Access Contents of ZIP Files with Windows Tools - Tips From YL Computing</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/amazon-echo-auto-v2-latest-upgrade-features-onboarding-car-support-services-insights-by-zdnet/"><u>Amazon Echo Auto V2: Latest Upgrade Features Onboarding Car Support Services - Insights by ZDNet</u></a></li>
-<li><a href="https://win-fantastic.techidaily.com/master-modern-pc-maintenance-with-easy-bios-update-instructions-from-yl-software/"><u>Master Modern PC Maintenance with Easy BIOS Update Instructions From YL Software</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/compatibility-guide-using-scanners-with-laptops-lacking-dedicated-devices-advice-from-yl-software/"><u>Compatibility Guide: Using Scanners with Laptops Lacking Dedicated Devices - Advice From YL Software</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/how-to-respond-when-your-pc-fails-expert-advice-from-yl-computings-tech-specialists/"><u>How to Respond When Your PC Fails: Expert Advice From YL Computing's Tech Specialists</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/resolving-printer-driver-problems-a-comprehensive-guide-by-yl-computing/"><u>Resolving Printer Driver Problems: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/identifying-a-defective-graphics-card-a-guide-by-yl-computing/"><u>Identifying a Defective Graphics Card: A Guide by YL Computing</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/safer-chatting-for-teens-how-to-activate-parental-control-features-in-discord/"><u>Safer Chatting for Teens: How to Activate Parental Control Features in Discord</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/the-brisk-blueprint-to-crafting-google-image-mosaics/"><u>The Brisk Blueprint to Crafting Google Image Mosaics</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/understanding-file-recovery-does-windows-backup-include-previously-removed-documents/"><u>Understanding File Recovery: Does Windows Backup Include Previously Removed Documents?</u></a></li>
-<li><a href="https://discover-fantastic.techidaily.com/unlimited-sing-along-explore-35-new-tracks-from-party-tymes-latest-dj-cd-for-your-ultimate-karaoke-experience/"><u>Unlimited Sing-Along: Explore 35 New Tracks From Party Tyme's Latest DJ CD for Your Ultimate Karaoke Experience!</u></a></li>
-<li><a href="https://buynow-reviews.techidaily.com/wake-up-refreshed-with-the-heimvision-a80s-sunlight-simulator-a-comprehensive-review/"><u>Wake Up Refreshed with the HeimVision A80S Sunlight Simulator - A Comprehensive Review</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/in-2024-learn-the-ins-and-outs-of-online-photo-cropting-tools/"><u>In 2024, Learn the Ins and Outs of Online Photo Cropting Tools</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/lost-your-pc-password-find-out-what-to-do-next-with-expert-tips-from-yl-software/"><u>Lost Your PC Password?
+Find Out What to Do Next with Expert Tips From YL Software</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/mastering-crypto-minting-on-your-own-expert-tips-from-yl-computing/"><u>Mastering Crypto-Minting on Your Own: Expert Tips From YL Computing</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/maximizing-windows-efficiency-effective-methods-to-free-up-memory-for-apps-by-yl-computing-and-yl-software/"><u>Maximizing Windows Efficiency: Effective Methods to Free Up Memory for Apps - By YL Computing & YL Software</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/step-by-step-guide-removing-your-graphics-card-drivers-expert-advice-from-yl-computing/"><u>Step-by-Step Guide: Removing Your Graphics Card Drivers - Expert Advice From YL Computing</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/stunning-audi-tt-rs-wallpaper-images-for-pcs-ultimate-visual-experience-by-yl-software/"><u>Stunning Audi TT RS Wallpaper Images for PCs – Ultimate Visual Experience by YL Software</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-ultimate-pathway-to-uniform-audio-dynamics-in-three-steps/"><u>The Ultimate Pathway to Uniform Audio Dynamics in Three Steps</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/the-ultimate-solution-for-handling-missing-and-not-found-opengl32dll-issues/"><u>The Ultimate Solution for Handling 'Missing' And 'Not Found' OpenGL32.dll Issues</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/travel-for-video-views-youtube-upside-down-guide-for-2024/"><u>Time Travel for Video Views YouTube Upside-Down Guide for 2024</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/understanding-the-full-spectrum-in-depth-analysis-of-threats-identified-by-windows-defender-according-to-yl-software-experts/"><u>Understanding the Full Spectrum: In-Depth Analysis of Threats Identified by Windows Defender According to YL Software Experts</u></a></li>
 </ul></div>